chainbound/fiber-docs/docs/intro.md

 ### Fiber Nodes

 Fiber Nodes (FN) are the individual nodes that make up the Fiber Network.
 They essentially consist of 3 services:
-- [] Communication service with the Ethereum network ([devp2p](https://github.com/ethereum/devp2p)
+- Communication service with the Ethereum network ([devp2p](https://github.com/ethereum/devp2p)
-- [] Implementation service
+- Internal messaging service: a service that shares messages internally over the Fibernet.
-- [] Internal p2p service: a service that shares messages internally over the Fibernet, and with [gRPC](https://grpc.io/) based APIs.
+- gRPC based API

 ![](/img/fiber-node.png)

 Each node can connect to a considerable amount of peers (depending on the resources of the underlying machine / container), ensuring great visibility of new transactions (”mempool”) and newly produced blocks.

 ### Fiber Network
 The crucial part to understand here is that the nodes are connected as a mesh network over high-speed cross-region links, and Ethereum messages are efficiently binary encoded for maximum speed.
 This ensures that when an Ethereum message (transaction or block) enters the Fibernet through **node A in Virginia**, and needs to get to **node B in Frankfurt**
 (for getting to the block producer for example), the link between these 2 nodes will be the best possible path for getting there.
 [1]